hklchung/GAN-GenerativeAdversarialNetwork/README.md

 <details><summary>Click to expand</summary>
 <p>

-CGAN or Conditional GAN is just like the InfoGAN or ACGAN where the generator is above to take upon a control vector to produce image of a particular desired type.
+CGAN or Conditional GAN is just like the InfoGAN or ACGAN where the generator takes upon a control vector to produce image of a particular desired type.
 This architecture was developed and described by Mirza and Osindero, 2014 in the paper <a href="https://arxiv.org/abs/1411.1784"><strong>Conditional Generative Adversarial Nets</strong></a>, where the author described CGAN as <i>"... conditional version of generative adversarial nets, which can be constructed by simply feeding the data, y, we wish to condition on to both the generator and discriminator."</i>

 So how do we control the output in CGAN?
 <img src="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/CGAN/Result/Fashion_MNIST/CGAN_idea.png?raw=true" height="550">